 STRONG FOR VETERANS is an all-volunteer non-profit focused on Leadership, Strength, and Community.
 We support Veterans and their Families by creating a platform that brings different resources together, enabling collaboration to better serve the Veteran community.
+Our events are free and all are welcome.

 Join us for a very special evening of memories, reflection, and insight.
 Non-profits serving Veterans and their Families will also attend.